Maranoa Ecosystem Conservation Project #2

 Project Information:

-Maranoa Ecosystem Conservation Project #2 is an Avoided Clearing of Native Regrowth project located on Abbieglassie Station, approximately 90km north of the town of Bollon in the Maranoa region of Queensland.
-Registered in April 2016, the project covers a registered area of 5,514.88 hectares.
-The surrounding region is defined by the "Mulga Lands" bioregion, typically utilized for sheep and cattle grazing on large pastoral stations.
+Maranoa Ecosystem Conservation Project #2 is an Avoided Clearing of Native Regrowth project located at Abbieglassie station, approximately 110km south of Mitchell in the Maranoa region of Queensland.
+It was registered in April 2016 and covers 5,514.88 ha.